posva/unplugin-vue-router/docs/rfcs/data-loaders/colada.md

 ```

 ::: tip
-Pass a route name to `defineColadaLoader` to get typed routes in the `query` function.
+If you are using unplugin-vue-router, you can pass a route name to `defineColadaLoader` to get typed routes in the `query` function.

 ```ts
 export const useUserData = defineColadaLoader('/users/[id]', {